 Estimate Time5 min

-Is a Roth IRA conversion right for you?
+Is a Roth conversion right for you?

 Key takeaways

-• Converting assets in a traditional IRA or employer-sponsored retirement plan to a Roth IRA may be beneficial, but whether or not it's a good move depends on several important factors you should consider.
+• Converting assets in a traditional IRA or employer-sponsored retirement plan to a Roth assets may be beneficial, but whether or not it's a good move depends on several important factors you should consider.

 Insights from Fidelity Wealth Management